-Versteeg and colleagues propose that the primary motor cortex (M1) plays a crucial role as a feedback controller for motor control.
-According to their model, M1 performs dynamic updates of internal motor commands, which are receive input from the somatosensory cortex (S1).
+Another explanation for sensory feedback dependent tremor modulation could encompass the interaction between somatosensory cortex (S1) and the primary motor cortex (M1) (Versteeg 2021; Shadmehr & Krakauer, 2008; Todorov & Jordan, 2002).
+M1 plays a crucial role as a feedback controller for motor control, performing dynamic updates of internal motor commands, which are receive input from the somatosensory cortex (S1).
 However, when sensory feedback is manipulated, such as in our paradigm where visual feedback is altered and does not match the tactile feedback, it might lead to incorrect updating in M1.

 This idea is supported by the fact, that S1 and the cerebellum are closely interconnected and work together during movement control (Diedrichsen et al., 2005).
-Dysfunction of this interaction can contribute to the development of action tremor (Hallett, 2014; Ito, 2008; Raethjen, 2015).
+Dysfunction of this interaction seems to contribute to the development of action tremor (Hallett, 2014; Ito, 2008; Raethjen, 2015).
 Therefore, understanding the complex interactions between M1, S1, and the cerebellum is essential for understanding how action tremor emerges.

 Our data of the pupillometry is intended as a primer of the LC activity (Aston-Jones & Cohen, 2005).
 Studies have shown that the LC projects into the thalamus and basal ganglia and acts as modulator of these regions.
 Both the basal ganglia and thalamus have an influence on tremor generation.
 In our task, two mechanisms might contribute to the fact that ET patients show a higher tremor force in harder task conditions, feedback modality independent.
-First, a bottom-up process triggered by the LC activity in a higher arousal state slow down inhibition on subcortical tremor-generating structures.
+First, a bottom-up process triggered by the LC activity in a higher arousal state mute down inhibition on subcortical tremor-generating structures.
 This is partially supported by our pupil data.
+Secondly, the cerebellum and sensoricortical structures integrate different sensory information (visual, auditory and somatosensory) which suppose to work as a reference copy for the feedback control of M1.

+Limitations

+Our study has several limitations.
+The main limitation is, that, by our experiment setup, we cannot finally prove that the altered arousal (mirrored by pupil dilation) is directly caused by the enhanced feedback.
+The enhanced arousal could also be just a secondary effect of the increased difficulty to perform the task with increased tremor.
+However, in this case we would expect a correlation of the pupil dilation with the tremor amplitude independently of the feedback condition or with the individual TETRAS score, but both is not given.

+The auditory feedback paradigm consisted of a reference tone (440Hz) as a target and a second tone which varied in pitch depending on the distance to the target force.
+Hitting the target tone might be easier (and therefore cause less arousal) for participants who are familiar with making music or singing.
+At least we excluded a manifest hypoacusis in all patients and controls by a hearing test.

-Secondly, the cerebellum and sensoricortical structures integrate two sensory information (visual/auditive and haptical) which suppose to work as an reference copy for the feedback control of M1.
-With our data we cannot make assumptions about the relation of processing between muscular and cortical connection, further studies using high resolution EEG can help to quantify this.
+With our data, we cannot make assumptions about the relation of processing between muscular and cortical connections, further studies including imaging or high resolution EEG can help to quantify this.

 Conclusion